 Welcome to the Department of Mathematics and Statistics.
 Here are a few of the many interesting developments in the department:We are excited to welcome the following new faculty members:

-- This summer we welcomed our fourth class of students to our Math for America program.
+- This summer we welcomed our fifth class of students to our Math for America program.
 This program, in conjunction with the School of Education, Teaching, and Health and the Carnegie Institution, trains outstanding mathematics graduates from around the country to teach in the DC schools.

-- We offer a new two-course sequence this spring and next fall: Biostatistics (Stat 320), and Topics in Advanced Biostatistics (Stat 517).
+- We offer a new two-course sequence last spring and this fall: Biostatistics (Stat 320), and Topics in Advanced Biostatistics (Stat 517).
 Stat 320 examines how basic and advanced statistical methods are utilized within the fields of biology, medicine, and public health.
 Stat 517 provides introduction to the contemporary methodologies used to solve problems in the four major areas of modern-day biomedical science: clinical trials, epidemiology, survival analysis, and bioinformatics.
 All interested students and working professionals from the Washington DC area, looking to complete their degree or to enroll in a certificate program, are welcome — see Biostatistics Poster.

 Our website provides information about our degree programs, faculty, news, and events.
-If you need further information or have a question, please e-mail email@example.com or call 202-885-3124.
+If you need further information or have a question, please e-mail email@example.com or call 202-885-3120.